NGC 7250

 NGC 7250 is an irregular galaxy located in the Lacerta constellation.
 It is a blue-colored galaxy with bright bursts of star formation: its star-forming rate is more than an order of magnitude greater than that of the Milky Way.

-In 2013, a type Ia supernova was detected within the galaxy, and was designated SN 2013dy.
-It was detected about 2.4 hours after the explosion, making it the earliest-known detection of a supernova at the time.
+It was discovered by German-British astronomer William Herschel on 8 November 1790.

 The brighter star located in front of the galaxy is named TYC 3203-450-1, and is barely studied.
 It is about a million times closer to Earth than it the galaxy itself.

+Supernova

+One supernova has been observed in NGC 7250.
+SN 2013dy (Type Ia, mag.
+17) was discovered by the Lick Observatory Supernova Search (LOSS) on 10 July 2013.
+It was detected about 2.4 hours after the explosion, making it the earliest-known detection of a supernova at the time.